-continuum that ranges from mild to

-severe.
+9. Sensory Impairments A sensory impairment refers to a loss of vision or hearing (Barriers with using the senses) that cannot be corrected by using lenses or through devices such as hearing aids.
+9.1.
+Visual Impairment Students who experience barriers with vision that is not (Barriers with Vision) corrected by using lenses may be diagnosed with a visual impairment.
+Barriers with vision will occur across the range of intellectual abilities and associated difficulties are in a continuum that ranges from mild to severe.
 9.2.
-Hearing Impairment Hearing impairment, whether permanent

-(Barriers with Hearing) or fluctuating, may be identified when it

-adversely affects a student's educational

-performance.
-Typically, hearing loss is

-categorised as slight, mild, moderate,

-severe or profound, depending on how

-well an individual can hear the frequencies

-that are commonly associated with

-speech.

-10. Deaf-Blind Deaf/blindness is a combination of sight

-(Barriers with seeing and and hearing loss and is sometimes called

-hearing) dual-sensory

-impairment.

-Usually, affected students will not

-experience a complete absence of hearing

-or vision, but both senses will be reduced

-enough to cause difficulties with everyday

-activities.
-An individual who is deaf-blind

-is

-likely to require significant and substantial

-specialist support, need support to ensure

-mobility, use alternative and

-augmentative communication system and

-require access to adaptive technology and equipment.

-11. Physical Disability The key issue to be considered when

-(Barriers with physical identifying a physical disability is mobility;

-movement) the ability of a person to move around in

-their environment.
-Physical disability

-ranges from mild to severe and for some

-students mobility is significantly impaired.

-Some specific examples include muscular

-dystrophy, cerebral palsy or spina bifida.
+Hearing Impairment Hearing impairment, whether permanent or fluctuating, (Barriers with Hearing) may be identified when it adversely affects a student's educational performance.
+Typically, hearing loss is categorised as slight, mild, moderate, severe or profound, depending on how well an individual can hear the frequencies that are commonly associated with speech.
+10. Deaf-Blind Deaf/blindness is a combination of sight and hearing loss (Barriers with seeing and and is sometimes called dual-sensory hearing) impairment.
+Usually, affected students will not experience a complete absence of hearing or vision, but both senses will be reduced enough to cause difficulties with everyday activities.
+An individual who is deaf-blind is likely to require significant and substantial specialist support, need support to ensure mobility, use alternative and augmentative communication system and require access to adaptive technology and equipment.
+11. Physical Disability The key issue to be considered when identifying a (Barriers with physical physical disability is mobility; the ability of a person to movement) move around in their environment.
+Physical disability ranges from mild to severe and for some students mobility is significantly impaired.
+Some specific examples include muscular dystrophy, cerebral palsy or spina bifida.
 11.1.
-Muscular Dystrophy Students who experience barriers relating

-(Barriers with muscle size and to serious muscle wasting or weakness

-strength) may be diagnosed with muscular
+Muscular Dystrophy Students who experience barriers relating to serious (Barriers with muscle size and muscle wasting or weakness may be diagnosed with strength) muscular dystrophy.

-dystrophy.

 11.2.
-Cerebral Palsy Students who experience serious barriers

-(Barriers with posture, movement with their posture, balance and ability to

-and coordination) move, communicate, eat, sleep and learn

-may be diagnosed with cerebral palsy.

-Those affected may experience

-uncontrolled or unpredictable movements,

-muscles can be stiff, weak or tight and in

-some cases, have shaky movements or

-tremors.
+Cerebral Palsy Students who experience serious barriers with their (Barriers with posture, posture, balance and ability to move, communicate, eat, movement and coordination) sleep and learn may be diagnosed with cerebral palsy.
+Those affected may experience uncontrolled or unpredictable movements, muscles can be stiff, weak or tight and in some cases, have shaky movements or tremors.
 11.3.
-Spina Bifida Students with spina bifida may experience

-(Barriers with leg movement) a range of difficulties in their use of their

-legs and spine because of weak muscles

-and associated nerve damage.
-These

-problems may include a curved spine

-(scoliosis), abnormal growth or dislocation

-of the hip, bone and joint deformities,

-muscle contractures and other

-orthopaedic concerns.

-12. Chronic or Acute Medical Students with chronic or acute medical

-Conditions needs will experience significant barriers

-(Medical Barriers) to learning because of reduced strength,

-alertness, stamina or concentration and

-they are identified as having a special

-educational need.
+Spina Bifida Students with spina bifida may experience a range of (Barriers with leg movement) difficulties in their use of their legs and spine because of weak muscles and associated nerve damage.
+These problems may include a curved spine (scoliosis), abnormal growth or dislocation of the hip, bone and joint deformities, muscle contractures and other orthopaedic concerns.
+12. Chronic or Acute Medical Students with chronic or acute medical needs will Conditions experience significant barriers to learning because of (Medical Barriers) reduced strength, alertness, stamina or concentration and they are identified as having a special educational need.